y-scope/yscope-log-viewer/README.md

 ![Open feature requests][feature-requests-shield]
 ![CLP on Zulip][zulip-shield]

-`yscope-log-viewer` is a tool that can be used to view log files.
+The YScope Log Viewer is a tool that can be used to view log files.
 It currently supports [CLP][clp-repo]'s compressed log files (IR streams) and JSON log files.
 The viewer can be used to navigate the log file, filter by log level, view the logs with syntax highlighting, and generate direct links to specific log events.

-See the [online demo](#online-demo) section to try out the log viewer on a sample log file.
-To set up a local server, follow the [build guide][docs-site/building].
+See the [demo](#demo) section to try the log viewer on a sample log file.
+Or you can generate your own compressed log files using one of our [libraries][docs-site/generating-ir-stream-logs].

-See the [features in development][docs-site/features-in-development] section for upcoming features.
+Want to report a bug or request a feature?
+Check out the [feedback](#providing-feedback) section.
+A list of [features in development][docs-site/features-in-development] is available on our [docs site][docs-site].

-# Online Demo
+# Demo

-* A demo of the log viewer can be found [here][online-demo].
+A demo of the viewer available [here][online-demo].

 * The demo loads a Hadoop YARN log file from the [hive-24hrs] log dataset.
   * More info on the dataset and other datasets can be found [here][datasets].
 * To open an IR stream, drag and drop it onto the log viewer or use the open file dialog.

+# Docs

+The log viewer's docs are available [here][docs-site].

-# Providing Feedback
+# Providing feedback

 You can use GitHub issues to [report a bug][bug-report] or [request a feature][feature-req].

 Join us on [Zulip][zulip] to chat with developers and other community members.